hun-nemethpeter/cpp-reflector-mini/Proposal.md

 /*
 grammar rules
-or - meta::or
+or - ipr::or
 and - member in struct
-optional - meta::optional
+optional - ipr::optional
-any - meta::vector
+any - ipr::vector

 so JsonParamGrammarItem is
-meta::id_name & ':' & meta::expr
+ipr::id_name & ':' & ipr::expr
 */

 // usage
 class SomeWidget
 {
-  template<$ast Node>
+  template<auto Node>
-  SomeWidget(Node) $use(JsonParamDriver driver)
+  SomeWidget(Node) -> (JsonParamDriver driver)
   {
     ...
     // We should process with an other driver that associate member names with param names.